-Our wills and trust attorneys in Red Bank and Marlton of McOmber McOmber & Luber, P.C., provide skilled representation in the creation of wills, trusts, and related documents.
+Our wills and trust attorneys in Red Bank, NJ, Marlton, NJ, and Newark, NJ of McOmber McOmber & Luber, P.C., provide skilled representation in the creation of wills, trusts, and related documents.
 We also assist estate administrators and executors in their fiduciary duties.

 Some of the foundational elements of complete estate planning and estate administration include:

 - Wills — The cornerstone of an estate plan, a will allows you to specifically detail how your assets and property will be divided between your beneficiaries.

 - Trusts — Trusts are an increasingly common estate planning tool, allowing you to put aside assets to provide for loved ones.
 These assets and funds, including family trust funds, will be distributed as you dictate.
 For complex trusts, our attorneys work together with accountants and other financial professionals to accomplish your objectives.

 - Powers of attorney — A financial power of attorney, or statutory durable power of attorney, is named in advance to make financial decisions and take care of certain financial matters and business interests should the individual become incapacitated.

 - Appointment of health care representative – This document allows the individual to name a person who will be responsible for making medical decisions on his or her behalf should he or she become incapacitated.